cybergarage/mupnp-cc/README.md

 ## Building and Installation

-mUPnP for C++ for C depend on [µHTTP for C++](https://github.com/cybergarage/uhttp-cc), ando so you need to install [µHTTP for C++](https://github.com/cybergarage/uhttp-cc) first.
-Next, µHTTP for C++ for C is distributed as an Automake project, and so you can install the libary from the source codes with the following commands:
+mUPnP for C++ is distributed as an Automake project, and so you can install the libary from the source codes with the following commands:

 ```
 ./boostrap